ono-midori/ono-midori.github.io/techs/zguide.md

 Let us explain briefly what these two programs are actually doing.
 They create a ZeroMQ context to work with, and a socket.
 Don't worry what the words mean.
 You'll pick it up.
 The server binds its REP (reply) socket to port 5555.
 The server waits for a request in a loop, and responds each time with a reply.
 The client sends a request and reads the reply back from the server.

 If you kill the server (Ctrl-C) and restart it, the client won't recover properly.
 Recovering from crashing processes isn't quite that easy.
-Making a reliable request-reply flow is complex enough that we won't cover it until Chapter 4 - Reliable Request-Reply Patterns.
+Making a reliable request-reply flow is complex enough that we won't cover it until *Chapter 4 - Reliable Request-Reply Patterns*.

 There is a lot happening behind the scenes but what matters to us programmers is how short and sweet the code is, and how often it doesn't crash, even under a heavy load.
 This is the request-reply pattern, probably the simplest way to use ZeroMQ.
 It maps to RPC and the classic client/server model.